 Report Criminal Activity

-If you know of a crime or wish to report suspicious activity, which has happened or one that is being planned, you can submit an Anonymous Crime Tip.
+If you know of a crime or wish to report suspicious activity which has happened or may happen in the future, you can submit an Anonymous Crime Tip.
 If you have been the victim of a crime, you can report a crime by calling 828.251.6710

 - If there is an emergency situation on campus, that information will be disseminated by email, telephone, text message and our Bulldog Alert website.